MRS. NO-STOP

 On April 10, we stopped to feed some geese about a half mile from Mrs. No Stop's old nest site and discovered, to our delight, that one of the pairs was none other than Mrs No Stop and Dos!
 Last year, The No Stops had spent a couple of weeks in this area raising their goslings.
 It didn't surprise us too much to see the pair here.
 They remained in this area for another week and then vanished.

-May 27, 2009: This morning, we accompanied a single mother goose (we named her Mrs. Parking Lot because that's where we first spotted her) and her two goslings from a parking lot across a busy thoroughfare to a small restaurant pond.
+On the morning of May 27, we accompanied a single mother goose (we named her Mrs. Parking Lot because that's where we first spotted her) and her two goslings from a parking lot across a busy thoroughfare to the Daquisto restaurant pond.
 We returned in the evening to check that they were doing okay and thankfully, they were.
 There was a large number of goslings and several adults nearby.

 Among the adults was none other than Mrs. No Stop!
 She was caring for about 45 goslings and beside her and herding the goslings was Mr. No Stop!!
 We could hardly believe our eyes to see him!
 I took a lot of photographs and videoclips so that I could compare his photos to the ones taken of Mr. No Stop last year.